 Located about 100km from the Arabian Sea in Gujarat, a vast expanse of snow-white salt coats a desolate desert, creating a surreal landscape like nowhere else.
 Known as the Rann of Kutch, this tortoise-shaped landmass is divided into two parts: The Great Rann, which covers 18,000 sq km, and the Little Rann, which comprises more than 5,000 sq km.
 Together, these dazzlingly white mudflats form one of the world’s largest salt deserts and supply up to 75% of India’s total salt harvest.

 The Great Rann of Kutch is open for just four months a year, and during this time Rann Utsav, an annual carnival of music, dance, colours, and exclusive Kutchi culture is organised.
 Currently, the festival is ongoing from 28th October 2019 to 23rd February 2020.

 What not to miss:

 - Sunset and sunrise to capture the best pictures of the white desert

 - Cultural performances during the Rann Utsav

 - Try quad bikes and camel rides on the salt desert

-- Accommodation: Toran Rann Resort at Dhordo, which is a government property very close to White desert, every night a cultural performance is organised and stay is pretty comfortable and economical.
+- Accommodation: Toran Rann Resort at Dhordo, which is a government property very close to the White desert, every night a cultural performance is organised and the stay is pretty comfortable and economical.

 6. Wildlife in Little Rann of Kutch